maxgroll/movie-portal/README.md

 From cmd (or terminal inMac) change directory to "movie_portal-main/data"
 a) in macintosh die Datei './create_database.bat'
 b) Windows 'create_database.bat'
+c) this will create an sql database called "fallstudie_gruppe1"

 !!notice: you will be asked for a password four times.
 If you have a password, enter it four times, if not, just press enter four times.

 4.- Open webpage:
-Go to localhost and click on the folder movie-portal-main
+Go to localhost and click on the folder movie-portal-main !!notice: you might have to change the use and passsword parameters in ""movie_portal-main/include/database.php" to match your user and password for mysql

 5.- You can now register or log in :  for testing purposes you can use the User: "bluetrain", "blackspace", or "erikamoon", wth the Password: "Berlin1!"